Eneli Jefimova

 Eneli Jefimova (born 27 December 2006) is an Estonian swimmer.
 She competed in the women's 100 metre breaststroke event at the 2020 European Aquatics Championships, in Budapest, Hungary.
 In July 2021, she won the gold medal in the 100m breaststroke event at the European Junior Swimming Championships in Rome, Italy.
 She won a silver medal in the 100 m breaststroke event at the 2021 European Short Course Swimming Championships in Kazan, Russia.

+She made her Olympic debut at the 2020 Olympics at the age of 14, where reached semi-finals in 100 metre breaststroke (16th) and finished 27th in 200 metre breaststroke.